-- (1) The Minister may announce a supplementary water event: - (a) if, in the Minister's opinion, there will be uncontrolled flows in the segment of the water source to which the announcement applies, and - (b) in accordance with the rules specified in this clause. - (2) A supplementary water event is not to be announced, or is to be restricted, when in the Minister's opinion this is required to ensure outflows from the water source contribute to meeting the requirements of the Barwon-Darling Flow Targets specified in Schedule 1. - (3(2) In making an announcement, the Minister must: - (a) consider whether and how access opportunities can be evenly shared between all holders of supplementary water access licences, and

-Note.
-As at 4 July 2020the commencement of this Plan, Water NSW, under delegation from the Minister, operates a 3-three-year rostering arrangement to evenly share access opportunity between all supplementary water access licences.

-- (b) ensure that the amount specified in subclause (43) (c) does not allow the extraction of over 50% of the supplementary water event volume. - (43) An announcement must include the following: - (a) the segments of the water source and the licences to which the announcement applies, - (b) the start or end date, or both, of the supplementary water event,
+- (1) The Minister may announce a supplementary water event: - (a) if, in the Minister's opinion, there will be uncontrolled flows in the segment of the water source to which the announcement applies, and - (b) in accordance with the rules specified in this clause. - (2) A supplementary water event is not to be announced, or is to be restricted, when in the Minister's opinion this is required to ensure outflows from the water source contribute to meeting the requirements of the Barwon-Darling Flow Targets specified in Schedule 1. - (3) In making an announcement, the Minister must: - (a) consider whether and how access opportunities can be evenly shared between all holders of supplementary water access licences, and - Note.
+As at 1 July 2020, Water NSW, under delegation from the Minister, operates a 3 year rostering arrangement to evenly share access opportunity between all supplementary water access licences. - (b) ensure that the amount specified in subclause (4) (c) does not allow the extraction of over 50% of the supplementary water event volume. - (4) An announcement must include the following: - (a) the segments of the water source and the licences to which the announcement applies, - (b) the start or end date, or both, of the supplementary water event,